kissikelvin/Financial-Databases-SQL/README.md

 In this project, we create a financial database and web application to analyze the performance of a hypothetical FinTech Exchange-Traded Fund (ETF).
 Built with SQL, Python, and the Voilà library, the application focuses on four stocks in the ETF: __GDOT__ (Green Dot Corporation), __GS__ (Goldman Sachs), __PYPL__ (PayPal Holdings), and __SQ__ (Block, formerly Square).
 Each stock has a dedicated table in the etf.db database, with data sourced from the Yahoo Finance API.

-The analysis examines daily returns for each individual stock specifically focuing on __PYPL__ as well as the overall ETF performance.
+The analysis examines daily returns for each individual stock specifically focusing on __PYPL__ as well as the overall ETF performance.
 After completing the analysis, visualizations are deployed as a web application using the Voilà library, which transforms the Jupyter Notebook into an interactive web interface.

 <div align="center">